 Ofgem has appointed the Energy Saving Trust (EST) as the independent Service Provider to manage and allocate voluntary redress funds over a 2 year period, with the option to extend for a further 2 years in February 2024.
 This is a reappointment for the EST who have been managing the fund since 2018.

-Energy companies may volunteer to pay a sum of money to appropriate charities, trusts or organisations in lieu of, or in addition to a financial penalty for breaches of licence conditions.
-Companies may also volunteer these payments to remedy any harm to consumers, in addition to compensation to those directly affected, where Ofgem has not conducted a formal investigation.
+Energy companies and any regulated person may volunteer to pay a sum of money to appropriate charities, trusts or organisations in lieu of, or in addition to a financial penalty for breaches of licence conditions.
+Energy companies and any regulated person may also volunteer these payments to remedy any harm to consumers, in addition to compensation to those directly affected, where Ofgem has not conducted a formal investigation.

 Our decision to engage an expert third party, and the associated Guidance below, is to ensure the voluntary redress funding is well targeted, and is allocated in the best way to maximise the long-term positive impact of voluntary redress payments for energy consumers across Great Britain, and in particular those in vulnerable circumstances.

 The EST will follow the Authority Guidance document below which may be updated from time to time at our discretion.

 The Redress Fund is comprised of 3 separate funds; the Main fund accounts for 70% of voluntary redress funds and the Innovation and Decarbonisation funds each account for 15% of funds.